Connect with us

 Mississippi legislators ended the 2022 session on a two-day spending spree where they spent funds at a pace never before seen in the state.

-In addition, the spent:
+In addition, the Legislature spent:

-• $1.51 billion in federal American Rescue Plan Act funds on a litany of items ranging from helping to repair or improve local and sewer systems to tourism enhancement to propping up state agencies facing lawsuits because of substandard conditions.
+• $1.51 billion in federal American Rescue Plan Act funds on a litany of items ranging from helping to repair or improve local water and sewer systems to tourism enhancement to propping up state agencies facing lawsuits because of substandard conditions.

-• More than $900 million in surplus funds on hundreds of projects, small projects such as courthouse repairs across the state, construction (on public buildings, including schools, state office buildings and community college and universities and more) and road and bridge repairs.
+• More than $900 million in surplus funds on hundreds of projects, including small projects such as courthouse repairs across the state, construction (on public buildings, including schools, state office buildings and community college and universities and more) and road and bridge repairs.

 Lt.
 Gov. Delbert Hosemann, who presides over the Senate, began talking about the need to make transformative change with the funds from the American Rescue Plan soon after the U.S. Congress passed it in 2021.